 How much does Hulu cost?

 Hulu has three different plans, Hulu with ads, Hulu with no ads, and Hulu with Live TV.
-They all give you the same access to Hulu’s library, but their Live TV plans gives you access to 75+ channels, Unlimited DVR, Disney+, and live sports with ESPN+, in addition to the anime and more that’s currently available on their platform.
+They all give you the same access to Hulu’s library, but their Live TV plans give you access to 75+ channels, Unlimited DVR, Disney+, and live sports with ESPN+, in addition to the anime and more that’s currently available on their platform.

 There are two main plans, though, the Hulu with ads plan, which is $6.99 a month, and the Hulu with no ads plan, which is $12.99 a month.
-With most anime episodes being 20-25 minutes long, I did find their ad plan to be intrusive overtime, especially given that there were so many long breaks in-between such quick episodes.
+With most anime episodes being 20-25 minutes long, I did find their ad plan to be intrusive over time, especially given that there were so many long breaks in between such quick episodes.
 But, their ad plan is the most cost-effective of the three.
 The Hulu + Live TV is the most expensive of the three at $69.99 a month.

-If you are just using Hulu to watch anime, the first or second plans are definitely the best.
+If you are just using Hulu to watch anime, the first or second plans are the best.
 For viewing experience, though, the Hulu with no ads plan is my favorite, because you don’t have any ads interrupting the episodes.

 Hulu offers

-Hulu offers a 30-day free trial for first time users.
+Hulu offers a 30-day free trial for first-time users.
 They have the longest free trial period out of any of the streaming platforms featured on this list.

 Languages served